movingobjects/log-box/README.md

 # Log box
-Generate box around text in the command line
+Generates a nicely styled box around text in the command line

 ## Install